confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 }
 ```

-This method is suitable for both pull queries as well as terminating push queries (e.g., those with a `LIMIT` clause).
+This method is suitable for both pull queries and for terminating push queries, for example, queries that have a `LIMIT` clause).
 For non-temrinating push queries, use [the `streamQuery()` method](./stream-query.md) instead.

 Query properties can be passed as an optional second argument.
-See the [client API reference](TODO) for more.
+For more information, see the [client API reference](TODO).

 By default, push queries return results starting from the beginning of the stream or table.
-To instead start from the end and only receive newly arriving rows, set the property `auto.offset.reset` to `latest`.
+To start from the end and receive only newly arriving rows, set the `auto.offset.reset` property to `latest`.

 ### Example Usage ###